phaethon-42/cosmic-setup/README.md

 1. Only one game can be in progress
 1. No user authentication
 1. Everyone can choose to reveal the players' choices at any time (even if not all players chose a race yet)
-1. The races' images (with text and abilities) aren't displayed yet, names only